 11.11.
 The density of the HSA DPD Policy HSA23 allocation makes it possible to deliver a range of homes, including 3 to 5-bedroom homes in larger plots, thereby meeting housing needs and reflecting the character of Compton and assisting with the progression to a lower density on the northern edge of the development.
 The inclusion of a range of single-storey accommodation (i.e. bungalows) within Area B would help to achieve this transition to the restored landscape within Area A to the north.
 The need to provide housing for older people is critical.
 People are living longer lives and the proportion of older people in the population is increasing (currently 14.6% over 65 years).
 Accessible and adaptable housing enables people to live more independently, while also saving on health and social costs in the future.
 It is better to build accessible housing from the outset rather than have to make adaptations at a later stage - both in terms of cost and with regard to people being able to remain safe and independent in their homes.
-A percentage of accessible and adaptable housing for older people that provides safe and convenient approach routes into and out of the home and outside areas, suitable circulation space and suitable bathroom and kitchens within the home.
+A percentage of accessible and adaptable housing, designed to M4(2) Category 2, at the site will contribute towards providing housing for older people that provides safe and convenient approach routes into and out of the home and outside areas, suitable circulation space and suitable bathroom and kitchens within the home.